qdm12/blog/content/post/vfio-on-arch/index.md

 ## Further work

-Automate the setup with `virsh` to avoid relying on the `virt-manager` GUI.
+Automate the setup with `virsh` to avoid relying on the Cockpit web UI.
 For example:

 ```sh
 virt-install -n gaming \